shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 # Refill

-At level 15, you can replenish your spell slot points.
-As a bonus action, add spell slot points equal to your current health to your spell slot points.
+At level 15, you can replenish your spell points.
+As a bonus action, add spell points equal to your current health to your spell points.
 Once you use this feature, you can’t do so again until you finish a short or long rest.

 # Subclasses